travishuff/hacker-news-api/READMES/unit-9-api.md

 A user should be able to make a GET request to one of your routes (endpoints), and your server should respond with the data you scraped.

+###How are we going to scrape webpages?

+In this challenge, we're going to be scraping an external site, parsing their html, converting it into JSON and making that JSON data available at an 'endpoint' (a route)

+We are going to use a module in node called [cheerio](https://github.com/cheeriojs/cheerio) to help us do this.
+Node gives us access to lots of free pre-written code for us (packages) through a service known as [npm](http://npmjs.com).
+We can install these packages for our project [Installing npm packages locally](https://docs.npmjs.com/getting-started/installing-npm-packages-locally)

+[Cheerio](https://github.com/cheeriojs/cheerio) is an npm packages that allows developers to interact with pages on the server similar to the way they interact with the DOM using jQuery

 ---

 ## Things to look out for